 Google takes into account many different off-page factors when putting together search engine results pages for users.

 Link building is still important

-Some have said that link building is no longer the most important off-page SEO factor, but there is still very clear correlations to improving backlink profiles and organic web traffic.
+Some have said that link building is no longer the most important off-page SEO factor, but there are still very clear correlations between improving backlink profiles and organic web traffic.